 Effect of The Fleet On The Breeze

-The reason for this effect is the congestion which forms in front of the regatta field producing a not insignificant resistance to the wind.
+The reason for this effect is the congestion that forms in front of the regatta field producing a not insignificant resistance to the wind.

-In addition to this effect, the wind blows around this congestion and is significantly stronger at the edges, as shown by the narrower lines.
+In addition to this effect, the wind blows around this congestion.
+It is significantly stronger at the edges, as shown by the narrower lines.

 If we find ourselves on the left-hand side of the congested area, the wind flows to the right soon after the start and we can run higher.
 But take care, after the congestion zone the wind turns back to its original direction again.

-This left wind shift should not be misinterpreted as an oscillation to the left, and mislead us into a tack to the right-hand side of the course.
+This left wind shift should not be misinterpreted as an oscillation to the left.
+It could mislead us into a tack to the right-hand side of the course.

-The starting line is often relatively clear in the middle, and a group of boats forms on the right and left of it, each group forming their own independent congestion ‘cloud’.
+The starting line is often relatively clear in the middle.
+A group of boats forms on the right and left of it.
+Each group forms its own independent congestion ‘cloud’.

-In this case, the yellow boat can also benefit from the wind shift.
-In the middle, between these two congestion zones the wind will be at its strongest for a short time; a further advantage of this position.
+In the middle, between these two congestion zones, the wind will be at its strongest for a short time.
+A further advantage of this position.